opennetworkinglab/aether-docs/edge_deployment/runtime_deployment.rst

 Aether Runtime Deployment
 =========================

-This section describes how to install Aether edge runtime and Aether managed applications.
+This section describes how to install Aether edge runtime and Aether managed applications including monitoring and logging system, as well as User Plane Function(UPF).

-We will be using GitOps based Aether CD pipeline for this, so we just need to create a patch to **aether-pod-configs** repository.
+We will be using GitOps based Aether CI/CD system for this and all you need to do is to create several patches to Aether GitOps repositories.

 Download aether-pod-configs repository
 --------------------------------------